isabella232/duo-auth-node/README.md

 ![alt text](https://github.com/ForgeRock/duo-auth-node/blob/master/images/ForgeRock1.png?raw=true "ForgeRock Configuration 1")
 3. Setup the following configuration for the tree that was just created.
 ![alt text](https://github.com/ForgeRock/duo-auth-node/blob/master/images/ForgeRock2.png?raw=true "ForgeRock Configuration 2")
-4. Paste in the Integration Key, Secret Key and API hostname for the corresponding Duo Web SDK Application.
+4. Paste in the Integration Key (Client ID), Secret Key (Client Secret) and API hostname for the corresponding Duo Web SDK Application.
 5. Generate an application key.
 It must be at least 40 characters long random string.
 You can generate a random string in Python with:
 ```python
 import os, hashlib